2

 How to become a forestry technician with no experience?

 To become a forestry technician with no experience, individuals typically need a high school diploma or equivalent and may pursue an associate degree in forestry, environmental science, or a related field.
-Gaining practical skills through internships, volunteering, or entry-level positions can also help build relevant experience and improve job prospects.
+Gaining hands-on experience through internships, volunteering, or entry-level positions can also help build relevant skills, and obtaining certifications such as First Aid or safety training can improve job prospects.

 What are the typical responsibilities of a No Experience Forest Ranger on a daily basis?